beto-bit/mt_asm/README.md

 # mt_asm
-Multithreading on GNU/Linux x86_64 from scratch.
+Multithreading on GNU/Linux ARM64 from scratch.
-The C++ version is in the other branch.

 # Why?
 How?
 I don't have anything better to do.
 So I created a thread pseudo-library.
 And formatting utilities.